jarviscanada/jarvis_data_eng_AnthonyInthavong/linux_sql/README.md

 3. `./scripts/host_usage.sh`
 	- Inserting host resource usage data into `host_usage` table

 SQL queries such as DDL and DML queries are implemented last.
-DDL scripts (`ddl.sql`) is used to generate two tables storing hardware specifications and resource usage.
+DDL scripts (`ddl.sql`) are used to generate two tables storing hardware specifications and resource usage.
 DML scripts (`queries.sql`) is used to retrieve information from the two created tables that can help answer relevant business needs such as resource planning.

 1. `./sql/ddl.sql`
 	- Create `host_info`, `host_usage` tables